alex-netkachov/knowledge-base-profile/README.md

 Once imported, profile does not update automatically.
 You either re-import the profile or update the settings manually.

+## Concepts

+The approach encouraged by this profile is to manage knowledge as an integral part of the development process.
+Maintaining a knowledge base in close proximity to the code simplifies context switching, makes the knowledge more accessible, and significantly boosts productivity, though it does require maintenance of the knowledge base.

+This profile is designed to make knowledge management as straightforward as integrating Markdown files or Excalidraw diagrams with other project files and interlinking them.

+The settings specified in this profile can be transferred to the user settings file or the workspace settings file.
+This enables the same experience as defined by the profile, without the need to create a new profile.

 ## Extensions

 The following extensions are installed: